-- How you can make loan repayments from abroad using a UK bank account
+- How to repay my personal loan from abroad using a UK bank account

 - Using international or off-shore bank accounts